marcomarino123/magnopy/docs/source/user-guide/index.rst

 .. toctree::
-    :caption: Magnopy as a blackbox
+    :caption: Magnopy as a black box
     :maxdepth: 1

     cli/how-to-execute